WyattZZZZ/ACT/README.md

 # Imitation Learning for 250$ robot arm
 This repository contains a re-adapatation of [Action Chunking Transformer](https://github.com/tonyzhaozh/act/tree/main) that works for this [low-cost robot](https://github.com/AlexanderKoch-Koch/low_cost_robot) design (250$).

-We are sharing the repo so anyone (non-experts included) can train a robot policy after a few teleoperated demonstraions.

-The sorting task in the video was trained with less than 30 demonstrations on an RTX 3080 and took less than 30min.

 https://github.com/Shaka-Labs/ACT/assets/45405956/83c05915-7442-49a4-905a-273fe35e84ee